This tutorial gives an introduction into the Flutter framework and explains how to setup your development environment.

 -

-Stateless widgets are immutable, their properties cannot change.
+Stateless widgets as immutable, therefore their properties are provided from the caller and cannot change.

 Hence, every field in it should be marked as final